1998 kidnapping of Mormon missionaries in Saratov, Russia

-The 1998 kidnapping of Mormon missionaries in Saratov, Russia involved the abduction of two missionaries of the Church of Jesus Christ of Latter-day Saints (LDS Church), Andrew Lee Propst and Travis Robert Tuttle, on March 18, 1998.
-One of the kidnappers had a friend invite the missionaries to his apartment in Saratov, Russia.
-Upon entry, they were hit in the head, driven to a separate location, and photographed as part of the kidnappers' demand for $300,000.
+On March 18, 1998, two missionaries of the Church of Jesus Christ of Latter-day Saints, Andrew Lee Propst and Travis Robert Tuttle, were abducted in Russia.
+One of the kidnappers had a friend invite the missionaries to his apartment in Saratov, where upon entry they were hit in the head, driven to a separate location, and photographed as part of the kidnappers' demand for $300,000.
 A ransom note was left at the house of a local member of the LDS Church.
 The missionaries were released on March 22 after four days in captivity, without the ransom being paid.
 It was the first major incident involving foreign missionaries to occur in the "Russian heartland."

 Abduction

 Propst and Tuttle were abducted on Wednesday, March 18, 1998.
 They went to the apartment of a 20-year-old man – whom they had previously met at a church meeting – for an appointment to teach him more about their faith.
 When they arrived, they were "hit in the head with a metal baton multiple times, handcuffed, and tied up."
 Their eyes and mouths were taped shut.

 The kidnappers demanded $300,000 and photocopies of the missionaries' passports in return for the safe release of Propst and Tuttle, and threatened to kill them if police were notified.
 When the captors did not call to arrange a meeting as promised in the ransom note, church officials thought that the media coverage had prompted them to kill the missionaries.